RedaAlb/auto-rc-car/README.md

 ### Step 1 - Setting up the environment

 - Python 3.7.7 is required.
-- Setup an environment using the `requirements.txt` file.
+- Setup an environment using the `requirements.txt` file (to be added).

 ### Step 2 - To run